TarrynSpeights/network-traffic-analysis/README.md

 ## Findings

-The packet capture displayed ICMP Echo Request and Echo Reply messages exchanged between the local computer and the destination device.
-Each Echo Request was followed by an Echo Reply, confirming successful communication between the two systems.
+The ICMP packet capture displayed Echo Request and Echo Reply messages exchanged between devices on the local network.
+Each Echo Request was followed by an Echo Reply, confirming successful communication between the participating hosts.

-The analysis also revealed important packet details including the source IP address, destination IP address, Time to Live (TTL), and packet size.
-These fields help network administrators verify connectivity, troubleshoot network issues, and identify communication failures.
+The analysis identified the source and destination IP addresses, ICMP protocol type, and IPv4 header information including a Time to Live (TTL) value of 64.
+The accompanying terminal output also confirmed successful communication with Google's public DNS server (8.8.8.8), showing 15 packets transmitted, 15 packets received, and 0.0 percent packet loss.

+This investigation demonstrates how ICMP traffic can be used to verify network connectivity and troubleshoot communication issues.